Jack Nicklaus returned to Reynolds Lake Oconee to modernize and renovate his three-decade-old gem

 Jack Nicklaus has done some great things in the state of Georgia.
 There are those six green jackets, of course.
 But Jack also did some pretty fancy tailoring about 100 miles west of Augusta, where he built—and recently renovated—Great Waters at the golf community/resort Reynolds Lake Oconee.

 Perhaps Jack’s greatest accomplishment in creating Great Waters was convincing the powers that be that the available lakefront should be used for golf holes, not golf homes.
 As a result, half of the course is along the water.
-Both when he first saw the property back in the early ’90s and again after finishing the renovation last fall, Nicklaus called it “one of the really great pieces of property with which I have ever had the experience to work,” joking that he was given “more water than we could ever have asked for.”
+Both when he first saw the property back in the early ’90s and again after finishing the renovation in the fall of 2019, Nicklaus called it “one of the really great pieces of property with which I have ever had the experience to work,” joking that he was given “more water than we could ever have asked for.”

 The parkland-style front nine rolls through thick forests, with the occasional stream, pond, and stone wall, all set off by dramatic elevation changes.
 The back nine is a peninsula embraced by the lake, playing in and out of trees, to and from the water.
 With its mix of beautiful views and challenging angles, Great Waters, which originally opened in 1992, was not only a member favorite among the six courses at Reynolds, but perennially ranked among the state’s best.

 While there was nothing really wrong with the course, time had taken its toll.
 “Things wear out and things change a lot in 30 years,” explains Chad Goetz, the Nicklaus Design associate who oversaw the project.

 “Technically, we rebuilt the golf course.
 It is the same course, but now it is really polished.”